tarasstruk/dshot-reader-test/README.md

 ## DShot reader test

-This binary crate is a minitest for DShot protocol communication.
+This binary crate is part of a test framework for DShot protocol communication.

+It is a complementary side to [dshot-writer-test](https://github.com/tarasstruk/dshot-writer-test) and implements its consumer counterpart.

 For the moment it is tuned for "listening" to DShot 300.